LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Bag-of-Texts Theoretical Justification

-\subsection{Problem definition}
+\subsection{Problem Definition}

+The task is to partition $D^{test}$ into $K$ clusters. $K$ is treated as prior knowledge in most existing work \citep{de2023idas,zhang2023clusterllm, feng2024llmedgerefine, zou2025glean}, and many approaches incorporate $K$ when refining embeddings.
+Our proposed method does not make any assumption on the knowledge of $K$ thus can be implemented without knowing the number of clusters.
+For evaluation, however, we incorporate $K$ for fair comparison to previous methods.

-In our work, we consider two variations of the short text clustering task: (i) the emerging data scenario and (ii) the GCD scenario.
-In the emerging data scenario \citep{lin2025spill}, the only available resource is a collection of unlabeled texts $D^{test} \triangleq \{x_{i}\}_{i=1}^{N}$, where each $x_{i} \in D^{test}$ corresponds to a short text and $N$ is the total number of samples.
+In line with prior work, we address two scenarios: (i) the emerging data scenario and (ii) the Generalized Category Discovery (GCD) scenario.
+In the emerging data scenario \citep{zhang2023clusterllm,lin2025spill}, the only available resource is a collection of unlabeled texts $D^{test} \triangleq \{x_{i}\}_{i=1}^{N}$, where each $x_{i} \in D^{test}$ corresponds to a short text and $N$ is the size of the test dataset.
 The dataset is used as a whole for clustering and evaluation, without any train-test split.
-In contrast, the GCD scenario has access to additional data, typically including some labeled samples \citep{zou2025glean}. \done{In this work, we adapt this setting by considering only an additional unlabeled dataset $D^u \triangleq \{x_{i}\}_{i=1}^{N_u}$, in line with the goal of low-resource}.
-The GCD scenario is included for the purpose of testing whether extra data improves clustering and generalizability of our method.
+In contrast, the GCD scenario typically has access to additional data, typically including some \textit{labeled} examples \citep{liang2024actively,zou2025glean}.
+As opposed to prior work, to align the GCD scenario with the objective of low-resource settings, we restrict the availability of additional data to only an \textit{unlabeled} dataset $D^u \triangleq \{x_{i}\}_{i=1}^{N_u}$.